 Starting a New Business?
 Start with a Merchant Services Account

-Electronic payments have become one of the biggest ways to accept payment from customers over the last few decades, thanks to the public's shift to using card-based payments in-store and over internet to manage their finances.
+Electronic payments have become one of the biggest ways to accept payment from customers over the last few decades, thanks to the public's shift to using card-based payments in-store and online payments to manage their finances.
 Cash is quickly becoming a thing of the past.
 A poll recently showed that nearly over half of people nation wide carry less than $50 in paper money at any given time.
 This means if you are starting a business it's a crucial first step for you to accept card payments.
 This means starting a merchant services account.

 What is a Merchant Services Account?